 The 1991 sequel failed to even recoup its modest budget of $11 million, and Jovovich earned a Razzie nomination.
 Jo Berry of Radio Times called it "a textbook example of a disaster that amazingly manages not only to contain bad acting and an appalling script, but also some of the most unconvincing love scenes ever committed to film."

-The third and final film in the Look Who’s Talking franchise, Look Who’s Talking Now!, stars Alley and Travolta once again.
-The two reprise their roles as Molly and James Ubriacco, parents to Mikey (David Gallagher) and Julie (Tabitha Lupien).
-But this time, two canines—Daphne (voiced by Diane Keaton) and Rocks (voiced by Danny DeVito)—came along for the ride.
+The third and final film in the Look Who’s Talking franchise, Look Who’s Talking Now stars Kirstie Alley and John Travolta, both making another appearance on this list.
+The two reprise their roles as Mollie and James Ubriacco, parents to Mikey (David Gallagher) and Julie (Tabitha Lupien).
+But this time, two dogs—Daphne (voiced by Diane Keaton) and Rocks (voiced by Danny DeVito)—are along for the ride.